brutdefut/ficisertligi/_posts/2023-03-05-bunnahabhain-toiteach-a-dha.md

 -The IWSC 2020 95 points.
 -Singapore World Spirits Competition 2019 double gold.

 Overall, a zesty scotch with no harsh corners and it still feels young but in a good way.
-An interesting one to try for those who like new approaches and good value for money sigle malt whiskies.
+An interesting one to try for those who like new approaches and good value for money single malt whiskies.

 P.S:
 1) Toiteach A Dhà means 'Smoky Two' in Scots Gaelic, pronounced "Toch-ach ah-ghaa".